Website translation

 • Translation of patent documents before filing them with patent offices worldwide.

 Machine translation techniques have evolved over time, with neural machine translation being the latest and greatest version of the technology.
-Compared to traditional machine translation, neural machine translation uses artificial neural networks to translate text.
+Unlike traditional machine translation, neural machine translation uses artificial neural networks to translate text.

 Don’t worry if this sounds confusing.
-Coming up next, we have a quick history lesson on the development of neural machine translation – plus an explainer of how this advanced machine translation technology works.
+Next, we have a quick history lesson on the development of neural machine translation and an explanation of how this advanced technology works.

 Statistical machine translation software would first crawl through massive datasets of human-translated texts (also known as bilingual text corpora).
-Then, it applied prediction algorithms to identify words and phrases in the source text and determine how to best translate them.
+Then, it would use frequency-based statistics to decide on what would most probably be the most accurate translation.

-Such technology improved over time, essentially growing into neural machine translation as we know and heavily rely on now.
-We’ll cover how neural machine translation works in more detail in the next section.
+Such technology has improved over time, essentially growing into state-of-the-art neural machine translation that we know and heavily use today.
+In the next section, we’ll cover how neural machine translation works in more detail.

 • Find patterns for generating a suitable translation in the destination language.

-This technology is based on deep neural networks, which are an interconnected series of neurons or “nodes” modeled after the human brain.
-There are various types of deep neural networks, but one example would be recurrent neural networks, or RNNs, which may use an encoder-decoder architecture with an attention mechanism.
+This technology is based on deep neural networks, an interconnected series of neurons or “nodes” modeled after the human brain.
+One example would be recurrent neural networks, or RNNs, which may use an encoder-decoder architecture with an attention mechanism.

 Before being deployed for translation, the neural MT software will be given training data in the form of different examples of translations for a certain text.
 Using such data, the software is then “trained” to produce the most accurate translation for a particular situation.